Here are the 7 simple steps in strategic planning process…

 Looking at big scary obstacles realistically gives the imagination the fuel it needs to craft innovative strategies for victory.

-Step Four: What are our resources?
+Step 4 In The Strategic Planning Process: What are our resources?

 Only after you know what the dangers are, what your vision for the future is, and what’s standing in the way are we ready to look at our resources.